lambdaclass/concrete/ROADMAP.md

     - Add explicit context-threading combinators for `&Ctx` and `&mut Ctx` callbacks over the collection surfaces that need them; consuming one-shot contexts land only if a workload needs them.
+      Linear rule: borrowed contexts are not moved into a hidden environment.
+      `&Ctx` is many-call read-only, `&mut Ctx` is many-call exclusive reborrow-per-invocation, and consuming `Ctx` is one-shot unless `Ctx` is `Copy`.
+A callback over `&mut Ctx` may mutate through the context but may not move a linear field out of the context unless the API is explicitly one-shot/consuming.
     - Gate callable capture/conservation: callback function pointers capture nothing; every context is an ordinary parameter whose ownership is checked by the existing value-flow machinery; callback capsets remain in the